 Lea rning Outcome - The learner will: Asse ssment Criterion - The learner can: 1 Identify major activities, determine the resources needed from the information available and prepare draft work 1.1 Determine and investigate major site activities on various projects. programmes and schedules.
 1.2 Identify the required resources for major site activities from available project information.
 1.3 Plan initial work programmes and schedules for various projects ensuring that activities and resources meet project requirements.
 1.4 Explain ways that allows major work activities to be identified.
 1.5 Explain how needed resources can be determined from the information available.
 1.6 Explain how draft programmes and schedules can be prepared and why they need to be prepared.
 2 Evaluate alternative methods, resources and systems in order to select the best solution to meet project requirements.
-2.1 Examine current production methods, resources and systems.
-2.2 Evaluate findings of production methods, resources and system examinations to identify alternative methods, resources and systems.
-2.3 Explain ways that can evaluate alternative work methods, resources and systems.
-2.4 Describe how the best solutions to meet project requirements can be selected.
-2.5 Describe the factors that determine project requirements.
+2.1 Plan initial work programmes and schedules for various projects ensuring that activities and resources meet project requirements.
+Explain ways that allows major work activities to be identified.
+Explain how needed resources can be determined from the information available.
+Explain how draft programmes and schedules can be prepared and why they need to be prepared.
+Examine current production methods, resources and systems.
+Evaluate findings of production methods, resources and system examinations to identify alternative methods, resources and systems.
+Explain ways that can evaluate solution to meet project requirements.
+2.2 methods, resources and system examinations to identify alternative 2.3 alternative work methods, resources 2.4 meet project requirements can be 2.5 Describe the factors that determine project requirements.

 Lea rning Outcome - The learner will: Asses sment Criterion - The learner can:

 3 Obtain clarification and advice where the resources needed are not available.
 3.1 Consult with at least two of the following to gain advice on lack of suitable resources:

 the client, customer or their representative

 - consultants

 project team partnersworkforce

 technical and trade literature.

 3.2 Explain how clarification and advice can be obtained when the resources needed are not available, and who with.

 4 Analyse the activities against project requirements and the requirements of external factors.
 4.1 Examine work activities against project requirements for various projects.

 4.2 Identify the effects of at least four of the following external factors on project requirements:

 other related programmes

-supply lead times
+- supply lead times

 - contingencies

 special working conditionsweather conditions

 - statutory limitations

 - site conditions

 - environmental considerations

 - customers.

 4.3 Explain how work activities can be analysed against project requirements.

 4.4 Describe ways that external factors can be identified and considered.

 4.5 Explain how work activities can be analysed against external factors.

 5 Determine how long each activity will take, identify activities which influence each 5.1 Identify the duration of project activities.